mabrarov/build-scripts/docker/icu-mingw/README.md

 # Builder of ICU4C with MinGW

-Docker image for building of [ICU4C](http://site.icu-project.org/) with help of MinGW.
+Docker image for building [ICU4C](http://site.icu-project.org/) with help of MinGW.

 ## Building